Virtual and Augmented Reality for building design and simulation

-Evolutionary computation and generative design systems in sustainable design.
+Parametric and generative design systems for sustainable architecture

 - Ph.D.
 Architecture: Building Technology, MIT

 - M.Sc.
-Environmental Design and Engineering, The Bartlett Graduate School, UCL, University of London
+Environmental Design and Engineering, The Bartlett Graduate School, University College London (UCL)

-Luisa Caldas is Professor of Architecture at UC Berkeley.
-An architect by training, she has been active for more than twenty years in the field of sustainable design and green building, both in academia and as an energy consultant for large commercial buildings.
-Her work focuses on the use of advanced computational tools for early stage deployment of environmental factors into the design process.
-A main area of research is the integration of challenging, complex geometry architectural solutions with sustainability dimensions, by developing the conceptual processes, workflows, and computational tools that allow multiple scale integration, from master planning to building design to envelope components.
+Luisa Caldas has been active for more than twenty years in the field of sustainable design and green building, both in academia and as an energy consultant for large commercial buildings.
+Her work focuses on the use of advanced computational tools to support sustainability input in early design decision making.
+One of her main areas of research in this field is the integration of complex geometry architectural solutions with sustainability, by developing the conceptual processes, workflows, and computational tools that allow multiple scale integration, from master planning to building design to facade components.

 - Courses Taught

-- ARCH 249X: Integrated Tools for Sustainable Design (with Autodesk) .
-Fall 2013
+ARCH 249: Integrated Tools for Sustainable Design (with Autodesk), Fall 2013

 - Selected Publications